stuartblackburnvmware/tmc-tap-vcf/README.md

-# Steps to install temporary vault instance
+# Guide to Install k8s Vault Instance
 Hashicorp Vault will be installed on a k8s cluster using a bitnami helm chart.

 ## Prereqs